thegrumpys/odop/docs/Help/tutordemo.md

  reference book problems where the ODOP:Spring results are compared to the reference book results in order to validate results from the program.

- Examples available (or planned) include:
+ Demonstration examples available (or planned) include:

  demo   - Introduction, simple design check problem
  demo1  - Spring Mfgrs.
 Inst.
 Handbook        compression spring example 1